One company has aggressively advertised on my Facebook and it has really caught my eye.

 Step 3: Build & Stain the Frame

-The next step to your DIY Smallwoods knock-off is building your frame.
 For our frames, we used a piece of ‘scrap’ cedar that my husband had out in the garage.
-But you could easily use a 1x2x8 pine boards from Lowes.
+But you could easily use a 1x2x8 pine board from Lowes.

-You will need 2 boards for one 20×30 picture.
-For 2 large pictures (24×36), you will need 3 boards.
+For two 20×30 pictures, you will need 2 boards.
+For two large pictures (24×36), you will need 3 boards.

 First, rip your wood into 1-inch strips using a table saw.